 Hate scrubbing your bathroom?
 Hit that shower and bathtub hard with a homemade power scrubber.
-This baby will blast through soap scum in no time, letting you get to more important things, like emptying your Netflix list.
+This baby will blast through soap scum in no time, letting you get to more important things, like catching up on Netflix.

 The most effective tip for removing food and stains from pans and pots that I've ever found involves aluminum and a powdered cleanser.
-Very little effort is needed to get gleaming-clean pots in no time with this strategy.
-You can learn more about my foil and cleanser pot-cleaning tip here.
+Very little effort is needed to get gleaming pots in no time with this strategy.

 You can also make your own laundry detergent.
 Well, not so much make as measure.
 All you need to do is measure out 1 cup of baking soda and throw it into your load.
 Your clothes will come out smelling good and looking clean.

 You many not remember Mama ever tossing anything out that still looked good, but there are probably some things in your pantry that need to go.

 Most foods don't stay good indefinitely.
 For example, yeast, mustard, mayo and ketchup are not pantry items after they're opened.
 Once the seal is broken they should be put in the fridge.
 Got some bottles open in your pantry right now?
 Best toss them and start fresh.

 Your mom may have had a rule about no animals on the couch, but you just can't deny your pet.
 No worries.
 You can whip up a fur-removing gadget by slipping a sock over one of the beaters on a hand mixer and securing it with a rubber band.
 Here's more on how to make this magical device.

 Your slow cooker can be used for way more than just making chili.
 It can clean your jewelry, too.
 Mix vinegar, salt and water in your slow cooker, add your jewelry and let it sit for 15 minutes on low.